bacionejs/byte-armada/README.md

 I settled on **barcodes** because it's the only handshake strategy that fits into the JS13K rules — although it **only works on Android Chrome**.

-Technically, you could send a barcode to a remote user, but it is best suited for face-to-face handshakes, so I dropped STUN support too, and now you must be on the same Wi-Fi.
+Technically, you could send a barcode to a remote user, but it's best suited for face-to-face handshakes, so I dropped STUN support too, and now you must be on the same Wi-Fi.

 I originally considered QR codes, but even after stripping them down to a fixed version and error level, the encoding logic was still over 30KB.
 This is because QR codes include **complex features** like multiple placement patterns, *masking with scoring and selection*, and *interleaving data across multiple blocks* with separate error correction. **DataMatrix has a much simpler structure** with fixed placement, no masking, and a single block, so the encoding logic is far smaller.
 It supports a 2000-byte payload, but anything above 200 is error-prone with a tiny-code implementation.
 RTC handshakes are 1600 bytes, and compression only reduces it to 700.
 So, I implemented **SDP elision** to omit shared boilerplate, thus reducing the payload to 130 bytes. 🎉